Moilin Jean Ah-Chuen: Politics

 At the age of 31, he became the youngest president of the Chinese Chamber of Commerce.
 This position marked the start of his political career.
 Under his charge, the chamber played an important role in providing food to the Chinese community in Mauritius during World War II when Japanese warships and submarines disrupted the food supply to the island nation.

 As an influencer in the community, he was asked in 1948 by the British Colonial Government to sit as a member of the Legislative Assembly as a representative of the Chinese community.

 At the March 1959 general elections he was defeated by Sheik Y. Ramjan in Constituency No.5 Port Louis Maritime.
 He was elected at the October 1963 elections in Constituency No.5.
 At the August 1967 elections he was a candidate of the PMSD in Constituency No.3 Port Louis Maritime & East, and along with Dawood Patel and Oozeerally of the PMSD Ah Cheun was elected to the Legislative Council.
 However at the December 1976 elections Ah Cheun was not elected when he stood as candidate of the Labour-CAM coalition in Constituency No.1 GRNW and Port Louis West.
 He served as Minister of Local Government after Mauritius became independent in 1968 when Seewoosagur Ramgoolam was the prime minister.

 The Ministry of Local Government is responsible for local government matters in Mauritius and Jean Ah-Chuen played a key role in the industrialisation of the country after independence.
 He was instrumental in establishing the Mauritius free-trade zone.
 Through his connections, the first investors from Taiwan and Hong Kong came to Mauritius to set up textiles operations which helped to reduce unemployment in the country.

 In 1980, Moilin Jean Ah-Chuen was knighted by Queen Elizabeth II.

 Legacy

 He died in October 1991, and left a legacy to his 11 children.

-In 1992, his daughter, Marie Madeleine Lee, became the first Mauritian ambassador to China.
+Between 2000 and 2002, his daughter Marie Madeleine Lee, served as the first Mauritian ambassador to China.
+She had previously served in Taiwan's Legislative Yuan from 1981 to 1984.
+His brother-in-law, Pierre Leung Shing, was appointed to Taiwan's Control Yuan in 1987.
+A nephew, Emmanuel Leung Shing, led the Ministry of Justice from 2001 to 2005.

 In honor of his contribution to the country, Sir Jean Moilin's portrait was printed on the 25-rupee banknotes in Mauritius in 1998.

 In 2007, his children decided to transform the family's old residence in Rose-Hill into a museum and Memorial center.
 The museum opened to the public two years later in 2009.

 His biography was written by Lilianne Berthelot, a Mauritian author, and was published in 2008.

 In 2011, the Mauritius Post also issued a postage stamp to commemorate his birth centenary.